 We’re yet to find a property manager who says “we find the worst tenants” so this question will remove the sales pitch and show what you can expect from the property manager.
 If their eviction rate is high, don’t risk it.
 It will cost you just as much in stress and heartache as it will in dollars.

-Propcare One has only had one QCAT ordered eviction with tenants we have approved in over 4.5 years!
+Propcare One has only had one QCAT ordered eviction with tenants we have approved in 5 years!

 Who will handle the day-to-day management of my property?